bc-python-tool/orpyste/factory/README.md

 How to launch this factory ?
 ============================

-The scripts need a working version of [misTool](https://github.com/bc-python-tools/mistool).
+The scripts need the very last working version of [misTool](https://github.com/bc-python-tools/mistool).